What to look for in a removal service

 When a service makes more sense

-The calculus changes when your data appears on 10, 20, or 40+ sites.
-At that scale, manual opt-out becomes a multi-hour project that you need to repeat every few months as profiles reappear.
-The ongoing monitoring alone -- checking whether your removals stuck and catching re-listings -- is tedious enough to justify a service.
-If your time is worth more than $8/month, and your data is on a dozen or more broker sites, a service is the more practical choice.
+The math changes at 10, 20, or 40+ sites.
+At that scale, manual opt-out becomes a multi-hour project you have to repeat every few months.
+The ongoing monitoring alone — checking whether removals stuck, catching re-listings — is tedious enough to justify a service.
+If your time is worth more than $8/month and your data is on a dozen or more sites, a service is the practical choice.

 There is also a middle ground: run a free scan to understand your exposure, manually opt out of the 3-5 sites that bother you most, and use a service to handle the long tail.
 This is a perfectly valid approach and one we support.